XRSPACE-Inc/InputSystem/Packages/com.unity.inputsystem/Documentation~/PreReleaseNotes.md

 ## Overview

 This pre-release contains updates to the Input System which simplifies and improves some of the main workflows compared with earlier versions of the Input System package.

-Because this is a pre-release, the rest of the documentation included with this version of the package has not yet been updated to reflect these changes.
-The documentation on this page explains the improvements and differences between these new features, and the previous version of the input system package.
-The improvements are as follows:
+This page describes the main differences introduced.

 **New project-wide actions**